joshiteoshi/git-gud/deet-script.md

    - if you haven't touched anything, the files in the directory will reflect the state of the file system at that commit
    - checkout moves the head around
    - checkout -b makes a new branch and "selects" it, moving the `HEAD` to the commit
+ - also as discussed, tags can be made to record points of interest in the commit tree
+ - git supports 2 kinds of tags:
+   - lightweight > `git tag <name>` makes a simple named tag
+   - annotated > `git tag -a <name> -m <annotation>` makes a tag with a brief description
  - exercise:
    - make a new branch and commit a change